Casino da Póvoa

 Casino da Póvoa (lit.
 'Póvoa Casino') is a casino located in Póvoa de Varzim in Portugal.
-It is a gaming and entertainment venue since early 1930s, the building has a Garnier-inspired modernist style and, since 1977, it is listed by IGESPAR, the Portuguese institute of national monuments.
+It is a gaming and entertainment venue since the early 1930s.
+Its building is designed in a Garnier-inspired modernist style and, since 1977, it is listed by IGESPAR, the Portuguese Institute of National Monuments.

 The table games most popular with gamblers are Banca Francesa, Roulette, Blackjack and Baccarat.

 The casino has several bars, including a live performances bar, restaurants and a theater.
 Egoísta Restaurant in the Casino offers haute cuisine of local and Portuguese cuisine presented in a gourmet version, the restaurant is surrounded by an art gallery, exhibiting paintings from some of the finest Portuguese artists such as Graça Morais, Júlio Resende, Nikias Skapinakis or Rogério Ribeiro.
 It is also a patron of Arts with an art prize for Portuguese artists and a notable literature prize for the Portuguese and Spanish-speaking writers from the Iberian Peninsula, Latin America and Portuguese-speaking Africa.